Gusty Santa Ana Winds Raise Wildfire Risk in San Diego County - Times of San Diego

 with a small monthly contribution

+Another 18,738 customers in the areas of Camp Pendleton, East San Juan Capistrano, Oceanside and Pala Reservation could have their power shut off at some point Monday and Tuesday, according to SDG&E.

-Power shutoffs are approved by state regulators as a safety tool to mitigate fire risk during dangerous weather conditions, SDG&E said.
+Power shutoffs are approved by state regulators as a safety tool to mitigate fire risk during dangerous weather conditions.

+A community resource center is available daily from 8 a.m.
+10 p.m. at the Fallbrook Branch Library, 124 S. Mission Road.

+A map of areas at risk of power shutoffs is available at sdge.com/ready.

 High temperatures Monday are forecast to reach 76 degrees near the coast and inland, 73 in the western valleys, 67 near the foothills, 59 in the mountains and 71 in the deserts.